dunnkers/ember-polymer/README.md

 bower install PolymerElements/paper-button --save
 ```

-Done! ember-polymer identifies this package as a custom element and imports it automatically! ✨ You can now use the element:
+Done! ember-cli-polymer identifies this package as a custom element and imports it automatically! ✨ You can now use the element:

 ```html
 <paper-button raised>Raised button</paper-button>